 More Data Improves Your Business

-Electronic logging devices are no longer just for HOS compliance.
-The amount of data fleet owners and safety/compliance departments can gather from ELDs is endless.
+ELDs in trucks are no longer just for HOS compliance.
+The amount of data fleet owners and safety/compliance departments can gather from ELDs in trucking is endless.
 With ELDs, carriers are able to calculate and track mileage driven.
 This data is required for IFTA quarterly tax reporting and reconciliation.

-ELD technology makes driver behavior reporting available to fleet owners, events like speeding, acceleration, and hard braking data are available in case an accident occurs.
-The fleet owner or admin has access to all the engine and driver data details to further investigate an accident or incident.
-Armed with this hard data, the driver or fleet can often be exonerated after an accident claim.
+ELD technology makes driver behavior reporting available to fleet owners.
+This means events like speeding, acceleration, and hard braking data are available in case an accident occurs.
+The fleet owner or admin has access to all the engine and driver data details.
+If you need to further investigate an accident or incident, it’s easier with the necessary data.

 Vehicle and Engine Diagnostic Data

 The best Fleet Management systems are able to monitor the vehicle and engine diagnostics codes that are being produced by the vehicle’s computer.
 These codes can help to identify minor issues before they become major problems affecting vehicle safety and operations.

 Maintain RODS Electronically

 With an edge computing ELD and fleet management system, drivers are able to avoid manual paperwork, calculations, and tracking of the daily record of duty status.
 Utilizing a fleet management system with ELD capability also enables flexibility for drivers to pick up loads or trips that fall outside the short-haul exemption qualifications.

 Keep Track of Drivers and Assets

 If a driver is in a rural location and loses cellular connectivity, the edge computing ELD will continue gathering data and as soon as the cellular network becomes available all data will be restored.
 The driver is always compliant, regardless of the cellular signal.

 In fact, those fleets that have the benefit of using a fleet management system have a major advantage over those that don’t.
 This gap is widening every day.
 If you are questioning whether or not ELD and Fleet Management is right for you and your fleet, please contact our team today.